ibm-watson-embedded-business-assistant/eba-example-agents/samples/EDI.md

 #### Rewriting Rules

 In order to show the user the results of our modifications.
 We following a convention of converting our data modification concepts to be reintrepeting as `:ActionShow`.
-This has the effect that after performing modifications to the invoice.
-The resulting invoice will be shown to the end user after the operation completes.
+This has the effect that, after performing modifications to the invoice, the resulting invoice will be shown to the end user after the operation completes.

 #### Assets